 During one of my first Ramadhan’s in Dubai, when I had none of my recipes with me, I went online to find anything that would make it feel more like Ramadhan at home.

-With some assistance from sheikh Google I came upon the website of a Cape Town cooking instructor that had a recipe for Buttermilk bollas.
-You can find the original recipe here.
+With some assistance from sheikh Google I came upon this recipe for Buttermilk bollas.

-From the very first batch that I fried off, I knew this was the perfect bolla recipe.
+From the very first batch I knew this was the perfect bolla recipe.
 The texture is light and airy and the bollas are perfectly rounded every time.
 As I am wont to do, the recipe has been adapted to my own style of baking and the method varies slightly from the original.

 The original recipe says to let the dough stand for at least 30 minutes before frying.
 I do not like the texture when it is left that long and would recommend that it be fried within 10 minutes.